bahrus/per-each/README.md

 Being that *per-each* is a  *be-hive* based custom enhancement, that builds on [*mount-observer*](https://github.com/bahrus/mount-observer), which is a polyfill for [another proposal](https://github.com/WICG/webcomponents/issues/896), those itemscope attributes:

-1. Instantiate a custom element by that name.
+1. Causes the instantiation a custom element by that name....
-2. Attaches that custom element to the element it adorns, with property "ish"
+2.  ... which gets attached to the element the itemscope attribute adorns, with dynamic property key "ish"

+What makes the "ish" property a bit interesting as a property, is that the setter for ish doesn't actually replace the ish custom element, but rather Object.assign / shallow merges (?) the passed in object into the custom element.
+That is if the object being set is not an array.

-3. In the case of lists, follows a convention that can be leveraged by multiple libraries
+In the case getting passed in an array, the ish property setter , follows a convention that can be leveraged by multiple libraries

 Implementing these conventions takes a certain amount of boilerplate effort, shown below.
 However, a small library or base class or two can easily make developing such custom elements trivial: